Manuela-Gadelho/Manuela-Gadelho/README.md

 🔭 Currently working as a Computer Support Analyst
 \
-🎓 Computer Engineering 10/10 and Systems Analysis and Development 3/6
+🎓 Computer Engineering and Systems Analysis and Development Student 4/6
 \
 ☕ Learning Java and Spring Boot